-Boyd, Monica.
+Boyd, Monica and Derrick Thomas.
 "Skilled Immigrant Labour: Country of Origin and the Occupational Locations of Male Engineers."
 Canadian Studies in Population 29.1 (2002):71-99.
+Locate this through search of the Directory of Open Access Journals.

-7. Friday February 15: - DUE: Short (one page) description of final paper topic and/or research question.
+7. Friday February 14: - DUE: Short (One and a half-page single spaced outline (or three pages if double-spaced)) description of final paper topic and/or research question.
 If have not yet chosen a single topic, you may describe two topics that you are considering (max: one page each).

-Monday February 18: No class: Reading Week
+Monday February 17: No class: Reading Week

-Monday February 25: Mid-term test in class (on topics up to & including previous week's material)
+Monday February 24: Mid-term test in class (on topics up to & including previous week's material)

-8. Monday March 4 - Professional Careers of ethnic minorities and women.
+8. Monday March 3 - Professional Careers: Ethnic minorities and women.
+We also look at the role of labour unions.